 The kettlebell Turkish get-up is among the best strength and power exercises for BJJ performance enhancement.
-It is a fantastic weight exercise that workouts almost your entire body, including your glutes, rhomboid, levator scapulae, hamstrings, triceps, latissimus dorsi, as well as calves.
+It is a fantastic weight exercise that workouts almost your entire body, including your glutes, rhomboid, levator scapulae, hamstrings, triceps, and latissimus dorsi, as well as calves.

 As an intelligent ju-jitsu fighter, you should add this core workout into your training routine.
 But, how do you do the kettlebell Turkish get-up accurately?

 In the following video, Eric Leija leads you step-by-step through the process of doing the kettlebell Turkish get-up exercise.
 Aside from that, it also provides some valuable tips for preventing typical mistakes.